 - Hamburg Card Light – The Light Card includes the same discounts as the Hamburg Card but does not include public transportation.
 There is no group option though, so each adult needs to get their own card.

 - Hamburg Card Plus Region – The Region Card includes everything that the Hamburg Card includes plus public transportation in a wider area.
 The Hamburg Card covers transportation in the AB zones while the Region Card covers ABCDE zones.
 The last page of this brochure has a map that shows what each zone covers.

 If you want a pass that includes admission for attractions, there is a Hamburg city pass (also referred to as the Hamburg turbopass).
 It’s significantly more expensive than the Hamburg Card (because it includes admission instead of just a discount) and only includes 25 attractions.
+It could still save you money if you plan to do a lot of sightseeing.
 Read more about the Hamburg city card here.

 How Much is the Hamburg Card?

 The price depends on which Hamburg Card you purchase and the number of days.
 With each additional day purchased the price per day decreases.
 Also, keep in mind that three children are also included on the single card and up to five people can use the group card.
 If you are traveling with others the savings grow.
 You will save the most by getting the group ticket for five days.